Burning Daylight

 Burning Daylight is a novel by Jack London, published in 1910, one of the best-selling books of that year and London's best-selling book in his lifetime.
 The novel has been adapted for film.

 Plot

 The first part of the novel takes place in the Yukon Territory in 1893 and in Alaska.
 The second part of the novel takes place in San Francisco and the San Francisco Bay Area.
 "Burning Daylight", the main character, is partially based upon the life of Oakland entrepreneur "Borax" Smith, but named for Elam Harnish (1866-1941).

 Distribution

 In 1910, the New York Herald published the novel serially, later that year, Macmillan published the novel as a book.

 Etymology

 Shakespeare uses "burning daylight" in Romeo and Juliet and The Merry Wives of Windsor.

+The phrase means "spending time uselessly", something that the main character was expressly against, and tried to live his life to the fullest.